tiacsys/kicad-library-utils/README.md

 **check_3d_coverage.py**: Script for checking which KiCad footprints in a `.pretty` library have 3D models.
 It also shows unused 3D model files.

 [KLC]: http://kicad-pcb.org/libraries/klc/

+## common directory

+Contains various python librarys used by the check scrips and the generators.

+## gitlabci directory

+Contains helper scripts to run the CI for the following repos
+* kicad-symbols
+* kicad-footprints

 How to use
 ==========